Korkkii/slamon-jbpm/README.md

 The module can be built with the following maven command:

-    mvn package
+    gradle build

-The generated package will be located in the target folder.
+The generated package will be located in the build/libs folder.

 ##### Upload the generated SLAMon jbpm jar package to jBPM via Business Central #####

 Click Authoring -> Artifact repository.

-In the Artifact repository page, click Upload.
+In the Artifact repository page, click Upload and provide artifact information.

 ##### Add the SLAMon jbpm jar package to project dependencies #####